-During the winter months December to April, the ski resorts attract winter sport fans from all over the world.
-We could make a long list of known and lesser known skiresorts in SalzburgerLand.
-Check out for example Filzmoos which is a brilliant winter destination for family’s.
-Some places even allows you to ski in the summer, such as the high-altitude ski resort at Kitzsteinhorn, which has a glacier in order to kept the skiers happy.
-When most of the snow has melted, hikers venture out on easy, middle or advanced hiking trails.
-Besides that, you will find opportunity to enjoy almost any kind of outdoor adventures that you could think of.
+During the winter months, December to April, the ski resorts attract winter sports fans from all over the world.
+We could make a long list of known and lesser-known ski resorts in SalzburgerLand.
+For example, check out Filzmoos, a brilliant winter destination for families.
+Some places even allow you to ski in the summer, such as the high-altitude ski resort at Kitzsteinhorn, which has a glacier to keep the skiers happy.
+When most of the snow has melted, hikers venture out on easy, middle, or advanced hiking trails.
+Besides that, you will find an opportunity to enjoy almost any kind of outdoor adventure that you could think of.

 << Click on the images to enlarge >>

 In contrast to SalzburgerLand’s untamed alpine nature, there are also umpteen more gentle attractions worth a visit.
 The tranquil lakes Wallersee, Obertrumer See, Mattsee and Grabensee in Salzburger Seenland, are lovely places, perfect for a few days of swimming, golfing and relaxation.
-The Christmas carol Silent Night, written by Franz Xaver Gruber to lyrics by Joseph Mohr, was first time performed on Christmas Eve 1818 in the town of Oberndorf.
+The Christmas carol Silent Night, written by Franz Xaver Gruber with lyrics by Joseph Mohr, was first time performed on Christmas Eve 1818 in the town of Oberndorf.
 Today you can visit a memorial chapel on the site, where the carol became a Christmas icon.
-The church itself was destroyed by floods in the 1890’s.
+The church itself was destroyed by floods in the 1890s.